yanghengtang/tp/docs/UserGuide.md

 * Entering `find_d Jonathan` followed by `delete_d 1` deletes the 1st doctor in the resultant doctor list of the `find_d` command.

 <div markdown="span" class="alert alert-warning">:exclamation: <b>Caution:</b>
-If doctor is being removed, the appointments of the doctor's will also be deleted too!.
+If a doctor is being removed, the appointments of the doctor will also be deleted too!.
 </div>

 Back to [Doctor Management Features](#doctor-management-features).